sdhnshu/sdhnshu.github.io/src/content/about/_index.md

 ![about](/img/about.png)

 I'm Sudhanshu.
 I am a Backend Engineer who helps startups build great products so they can create an impact on the market.
-Currently based out of Bengaluru, India.

 Welcome to my website!
-Here you will find writeups about projects I work on, things that inspire me, and any other thing that catches my attention.
+Here you will find writeups about projects I work on, things that inspire me, and any other topic that interests me.

-I spend most of my days designing software & writing code that runs on servers.
-Often my work extends to your screen, like this website.
-I fell in love with computers at a very young age and it grows everyday.
-For those who live on the cutting edge, I've co-authored a book called '[PyTorch Deep Learning Hands-on](https://www.packtpub.com/product/pytorch-deep-learning-hands-on/9781788834131)' that you can buy from Packt Publishing.
-I also love generative art & create my own when I have time.
+I'm currently based out of Bengaluru, India, and spend my days designing software & writing code.
+I'm also an audiophile by heart and am learning to play the guitar.
+Recently I fell in love with Generative Art, which brings together my passion for code and visual arts.
+I've also co-authored a book called ['PyTorch Deep Learning Hands-on.'](https://www.packtpub.com/product/pytorch-deep-learning-hands-on/9781788834131)

-To collaborate, you can reach out to me via email at sudhanshupassi@gmail.com.
-I reply within a day or two.
-You can also send me a message on [LinkedIn](https://www.linkedin.com/in/sdhnshu/).
-Although I use [Twitter](https://twitter.com/Sudhanshupassi) just to follow industry folks, I may get back there soon too.
+Do reach out to me if you want to collaborate on any project.
+I would love to create something exceptional and unique for you.
+Email is my primary contact `sudhanshupassi@gmail.com`, although you can also reach out to me via [LinkedIn](https://www.linkedin.com/in/sdhnshu/) or [Twitter.](https://twitter.com/Sudhanshupassi)

 #### Credits